erasmus-without-paper/ewp-specs-architecture/README.md

 There are a couple of reasons for this design:

  * Notification Sender send tiny objects.
-Each notification of queue takes the **minimal amount of memory**.
+Each notification on the queue uses the **minimal amount of memory**.
 With more memory free, it is easier for the daemon implementers to keep **longer delivery-expiry timeout periods**.

  * When a single entity is changed multiple times in rapid succession (which is a pretty common use case!), it is very simple to "merge" all such changes